 - Your cat may start feeling excessively thirsty.

-- Because of feeling thirsty, drinking more water, and
+- Because of feeling thirsty, drinking more water, and the inability to concentrate urine, your cat may need to urinate more often.

 - Urine leakage may occur because of not being able to hold the urine in the bladder.